xw2519/HLP-Project-2022-Team-8/src/Renderer/DrawBlock/lg519FirstRefact.md

 #  LABEL AND COPY SYMBOLS

 **pasteSymbols**
-- renamed and commented to facilitate understanding.
+- refactored heavily and commented to facilitate understanding.
 Used new type Center to make the funciton simpler

+**getEquivalentCopiedPorts**
+- renamed to getEquivalentPorts and commented to facilitate understanding.